 Each child received a "party hat" that was made out of craft foam.
-I made T-rex, a brontosaurus, and a triceratops in different colors.
+I made a T-rex, a brontosaurus, and a triceratops in different colors.

 I found large pieces of tan paper and taped them to the back of my counter.
 I then had all the kids draw pictures of their favorite dinosaurs and sign their names.